Introduction to SVN Interview Questions and Answers

-This command can be called in the following ways
+This command can be called in the following ways.

-- Local Revert: it removes the changes done recently that are done after update command is run and before those changes are committed in a repository.
+- Local Revert: it removes the changes done recently that are done after the update command is run and before those changes are committed in a repository.

 - Repo Revert: it removes changes done on a repository level.